A timeline of Joe Jonas and Sophie Turner’s marriage

-A timeline of Joe Jonas and Sophie Turner’s four-year marriage as rumours claim couple ‘heading for divorce’
+A timeline of Joe Jonas and Sophie Turner’s four-year marriage as Jonas Brothers singer files for divorce

-Jonas shared a picture wearing his wedding ring amid rumours that he is ‘consulting with two divorce lawyers’
+Pair issued joint statement telling fans they have ‘mutually decided to amicably end’ marriage

-Joe Jonas and Sophie Turner are reportedly “heading for a divorce” after four years of dating.
+Joe Jonas and Sophie Turner have announced that they have decided to end their marriage after four “wonderful” years.

-Sources have told People and TMZ that the US singer, 34, who rose to fame as a member of the pop band Jonas Brothers, has reportedly retained a divorce lawyer after four years of marriage to Game of Thrones actor Turner, 27.

-The publications also report that Jonas has been “consulting with two divorce lawyers” and is on the “cusp” of filing papers after the pair allegedly experienced “problems” in their relationship for six months.

-However, it appears Jonas has tried to dispel those rumours.
+The pair issued a joint statement on their respective Instagram accounts on Wednesday (6 September), writing: “After four years of wonderful marriage we have mutually decided to amicably end our marriage.”

+“There are many speculative narratives as to why but, truly this is a united decision and we sincerely hope that everyone can respect our wishes for privacy for us and our children.”

+According to documents obtained by Today, the Jonas Brothers singer filed a petition for dissolution of marriage on Tuesday (5 September) in Miami-Dade County, Florida.
+The petition states that “the marriage between the parties is irretrievably broken”.

+That same day, a source told TMZ that a difference in lifestyles and Turner’s apparent love of “partying” was the reason for the split. “[Turner] likes to party, [Jonas] likes to stay at home.
+They have very different lifestyles,” a source told the outlet.

+Less than one week ago, it was rumoured that Jonas and Turner – who were married in 2019 – were heading towards divorce.
+According to TMZ, the pair had been experiencing “problems” in their relationship for six months.
+The outlet also published photographs, which showed Jonas on a coffee run in New York City, as he appeared to not be wearing his wedding ring.
+Later, however, Jonas appeared to try to dispel those rumours.
 On Sunday (3 September), the “Cake by the Ocean” singer shared a new photo on Instagram with his wedding band visible.

-But how long have the pair been together, how many children do they have and when did you get married?
-Here is a timeline of Jonas and Turner’s relationship, from their first meeting to divorce rumours.
+As the pair confirm their split, below is a timeline of Jonas and Turner’s relationship, from their first meetings to the divorce filing.

 2016: Joe Jonas sends message to Sophie Turner on Instagram